-A CAUTION: Observe the following cautions when removing or replacing the heatsink.
+A CAUTION: Observe the following cautions when removing or replacing the heatsink:

-- When removing the heatsink, loosen all screws a little at a time to ensure the CPU remains level.
-Do not fully loosen one screw, and then move on to the next.

-- Do not overtighten the heatsink screws.
+- When removing the heatsink, loosen all screws a little at a time to be sure that the CPU remains level.
+Do not fully loosen one screw, and then move on to the next. - Do not overtighten the heatsink screws.
 Overtightening can strip the threads in the chassis.